dwellir-public/rpc-perf/README.md

 ## Running test on Polkadot prod node

 - This test will need to be in sync with polkadot network.
 To make the sync faster run the following command which will download the latest chain snapshot (~45G).
-`docker-compose run prefetch-data`
+`make download-snapshot`

 - Rebuild test client when code changes or new code is pulled from repository

-`docker-compose --profile prod build `
+`make build `

 - Spin up prod network and tests with

-`docker-compose --env-file <path_to_env_file> --profile prod up --abort-on-container-exit `
+`make test`

-// TODO
+- To run tests with custom environment, define and pass an environment file

-- make file
+`make test TEST_ENV=low-cache.env`

-- artillery
+## TODO
-- flamegraph node
+- Flame graph

-// less peers, more peers, less db cache, more db cache, different versions of polkadot node
+- less peers, more peers, less db cache, more db cache, different versions of polkadot node
-// node-version: v2.3.4
+- node-version: v2.3.4